Sierra Skye Lies On Her Back In Bright Lingerie On Instagram

 Sierra Skye turned up the heat on her Instagram page today with a new lingerie pic.
-She gave fans an eagle-eye view at her figure as she laid on her back while sporting a brightly colored ensemble.
+She gave fans an eagle-eye view of her figure as she laid on her back while sporting a brightly colored ensemble.

-The model’s incredible tan was hard to miss, especially as it made her lingerie pop against her skin.
+The model’s incredible tan was hard to miss, especially as it made her lingerie pop against the color of her skin.
 She wore a striking red bra that hugged her curves and a tiny, matching thong.
 It was so small that only her side strap could be seen in the shot.
 As well, Sierra wore a garter belt that she left unclipped.
 The set was from Lounge Intimates.

-The stunner posed on a white bed, and a couple of pillows could be seen on the left side of the frame.
+The stunner posed on a white bed and a couple of pillows could be seen on the left side of the frame.
 She placed both of her hands on her head and left her elbows out to the sides.
 Sierra closed her eyes and looked to her left, and also propped out her right leg to the side.
 This helped emphasize her curvy derriere, along with her toned midriff.

-The sensation opted to wear her hair up in a messy bun, and left short bangs falling around her face.
+The sensation opted to wear her hair up in a messy bun and left short bangs falling around her face.
 As well, she accessorized with silver rings, a bracelet, and thin hoop earrings.

 Although her makeup was hard to discern thanks to her pose, her bright red manicure could be seen.